syedwam7q/stego-gen/README.md

 ### Threat Model

 **What StegoGen Protects Against**:
-✅ Casual observation (files look identical)
++ Casual observation (files look identical)
-✅ Simple file inspection (hidden data not visible)
++ Simple file inspection (hidden data not visible)
-✅ Brute force (AES-256 with strong keys)
++ Brute force (AES-256 with strong keys)
-✅ Statistical analysis (DCT/DWT are more resistant)
++ Statistical analysis (DCT/DWT are more resistant)

 **What It Doesn't Protect Against**:
-❌ Targeted steganalysis by experts
+- Targeted steganalysis by experts
-❌ Machine learning-based detection
+- Machine learning-based detection
-❌ Known-plaintext attacks (if attacker has original)
+- Known-plaintext attacks (if attacker has original)
-❌ Compression (LSB fails with JPEG/MP3)
+- Compression (LSB fails with JPEG/MP3)

 ### Legal Disclaimer

 ⚠️ **Use Responsibly**: Steganography may be restricted in some jurisdictions.
-This tool is for:
+**This tool is for:**
 - Educational purposes
 - Security research
 - Legitimate privacy protection